“ARKAN & IRBELA”

 7 Sept → 10 Nov 2024

-West Space is proud to present the first major filmic work by Gabi Briggs, as part of our 2024 Commission series.
+ARKAN & IRBELA is the first major filmic work by Gabi Briggs, presented as part of the West Space Commission series.

 Nurturing the legacy of her late nan Patsy Cohen’s research – formalised in Patsy’s 1990 book Ingelba and the Five Black Matriarchs – ARKAN & IRBELA sees the gallery transformed into a location for the two women to dialogue across time and space, film and print publishing.